 Committee Membership, Reporting and Relationships

 This committee reports to the SIAM Vice President for Programs.
 The SIAM staff liaison to this committee will be the Director for Programs and Services.
-The committee will be composed of approximately twelve (12) SIAM members (including the chair), appointed by the SIAM President in consultation with the Vice President for Programs.
+The committee will be composed of approximately twelve (12) SIAM members (including the chair).
+The SIAM President, upon recommendation of the Committee on Committees and Appointments makes the appointments to the committee.
 Committee membership should be diverse, including with respect to scientific area and geography.
 The first appointed committee will have staggered terms of 1, 2, 3, or 4 years.
 After the initial period, appointments will be for terms of four calendar year terms.
 Appointments may be renewed for at most two consecutive terms.